 FOCoS will be administered through NCMC's vice president, working in cooperation with the chairs of Membership Development and Professional Development.
 If you are interested in serving as a consultant, or would like to receive a visit from FOCoS consultants, please contact NCMC's vice president.

 How do I apply?

 Applications can be submitted at any time during the year.

 The application deadline for the next FOCoS site visit is Friday, March 9, 2018.

-Said site visit will happen during the Fall 2017.
+Said site visit will happen during the Summer 2017.

 Please note that applications can be created by staff or volunteers at a museum or site, but must be finalized, reviewed and signed by the director or site representative of the applicant organization.
 The director or site representative is then the direct contact for all interactions involving the FOCoS program.